Raising Boys and Girls conference 2018

 At this conference attendees will critically engage with issues around the holistic education of boys and girls.
 We will focus on aspects of gendered education (both in co-educational and single-sex schooling), across all phases, related to cognitive, emotional, social, and cultural trends.

 The conference is aimed at school leaders, teachers, parents, and professionals (psychologists, remedial therapists, speech therapists etc).
 We will be exploring the holistic development of children through the CQ, EQ, and IQ intelligences.
-HPCSA CPD points have been applied for and we are awaiting approval.
+14 level 1 HPCSA CPD points have been approved for health professionals attending the conference.